vamtrok/ParrotOS-on-WSL2/Instructions.md

 `sudo apt -y --allow-downgrades install parrot-interface parrot-interface-full parrot-tools-full`
 You will go through some questions on configurtion for different packages, answer as you need.

 Now that is done, I'm sure you want to install a visual client, so xRDP
+I'm partial to the KDE environment, but as things go in Linux, "Just do you!"
+Install KDE